-For older people in-particular, loneliness can be a common cause of depression.
+For older people in particular, loneliness can be a common cause of depression.
 Not having your friends and family around you, or not having any social activities to take part in, can cause you to become sad and lonely.
-Overtime, you risk of depression will only increase due to your lonely lifestyle.
+Over time, your risk of depression will only increase due to your lonely lifestyle.

 Other possible causes of depression include:

 - A lack of sleep – Sleeping less will affect your mood and will make it harder for you to cope with difficult things happening in your life.

 - A poor diet – This can affect your mood and if it has an effect on your weight, can lead to low self-esteem.

 - Medication and drugs – Depression is a common side affect of various types of medication.
 It’s important to always discuss side effects with your doctor.
 Alcohol and drugs can both cause depression.

 - Genetics – Although there is no specific gene for depression, research has found that you’re most likely to be diagnosed if a close family member has suffered in the past.